ruidanielGit/task-manager-api/README.md

 The main Spring Boot application class is `com.example.taskmanager.TaskmanagerApplication`.

+## Swagger UI

+Swagger UI is accessible in `http://localhost:8080/swagger-ui.html`.
+Can be used to visualize endpoints documentation, send requests for test and inspect models / responses.

 ## Troubleshooting

 - If you see Lombok-related compilation errors in your IDE, install the Lombok plugin and enable annotation processing.